• Skip to primary navigation

 40. Visit wine country and go wine tasting

 Harvest in California starts as early as August and can run through November, depending on the region and the wine.
-Fall is a great time to visit because the vines are full of growth.
-Napa and Sonoma are obvious options, and here are some California regions that absolutely deserve a weekend getaway:
+Fall is a great time to visit because the vines are heavy with grapes, some of the leaves may start turning golden, and the wineries themselves are buzzing with activity.
+Napa and Sonoma are obvious options, and here are some slightly under-the-radar California regions that absolutely deserve a weekend getaway, listed North to South:

 41. Watch the World Series.
 Which is really just an excuse to eat Dodger Dogs with Farmers Market Fresh Toppings and all the other trash stadium foods.